Project-Books/project-books.github.io/docs/design/join-design-team.md

 ## What has already been done

 See [here](https://www.figma.com/proto/MWYSlKNoyg3Ja3EAeectcQ/Book-Project-UI-Copy?node-id=1%3A2&scaling=min-zoom)
 for the mockups we are designing for our second version.
+Please note that these mockups are an early draft.
+We are still working on them and things may change substantially.

 Our third version will then incorporate our UX research.

 We have recently formed a small UI/UX team, so it's still early days.
 We're currently conducting competitive analysis, defining our goals and our success metrics.